 Whether you are an experienced bowler or completely new to the sport, if you'd prefer to play in more competitive or recreational matches, you will be welcome at Andover Bowling Club.
 We want you to get the most out of bowls and enjoy the game.

-Or see 'Join Us' for more information about our Club.
+Take a look at the 'Join Us' page for more information about our Club.

 We have been reliably informed that Bowling is a very old sport in Andover.
 We know it was being played here in 1660 because a lease to the Common Acre (part of what is now the Recreation Ground) stipulated the land could be used for the pasturing of sheep and lambs but they must be kept off the bowling green.

-The current club has been in existence for over 100 years, and celebrated its centenary in 2013, however the bowling hasn't moved far and we are still situated in the Vigo Road Recreation Ground in Andover.
+The current club has been in existence for over 100 years, and we celebrated our centenary in 2013, however the bowling hasn't moved far and we are still situated in the Vigo Road Recreation Ground in Andover.